TDStrasser/KookaBlockly-Reference/docs/source/index.rst

 Welcome to the KookaBlockly Reference Guide!
 """"""""""""""""""""""""""""""""""""""""""""

-This document relates to the KookaBlockly graphucal scripting tool created by Damien George for the Kookaberry The document is in TWO parts
+This document relates to the KookaBlockly graphucal scripting tool created by Damien George for the Kookaberry.

+The document is in TWO parts:

-The First part – Working with KookaBlockly - relates to KookaBlockly set-up, basic screen displays and usage The Second part is a Reference Document for the graphical functional blocks in KookaBlockly
+1. Working with KookaBlockly - relates to KookaBlockly set-up, basic screen displays and usage.
+2. A Reference Document for the graphical functional blocks in KookaBlockly.

 .. note::